Revision Date: 20th July 2021

 (b) delete and procure the deletion of all other copies of Personal Data.

-Supplier may retain Personal Data to the extent required by applicable law and only to the extent and for such period as required by such applicable law and always provided that Supplier shall ensure the confidentiality of all such Personal Data and shall ensure that such data is only processed as necessary for the purposes specified in the applicable law requiring its storage and for no other purpose.
+Supplier may retain Personal Data to the extent required by Data Protection Laws and only to the extent and for such period as required by such Data Protection Laws and always provided that Supplier shall ensure the confidentiality of all such Personal Data and shall ensure that such data is only processed as necessary for the purposes specified in the Data Protection Laws requiring its storage and for no other purpose.

 11.2 Information and audit rights of Company only arise under clause 11.1 to the extent that the Agreement does not otherwise give them information and audit rights meeting the relevant requirements of Data Protection Law (including, where applicable, article 23(3)(h) of the GDPR).

-12.1 Subject to clause 12.3, Company (as “data exporter”) and Supplier (as “data importer”) hereby enter into the Standard Contractual Clauses in respect of any Restricted Transfer from Company to Supplier.
+12.1 Company (as “data exporter”) and Supplier (as “data importer”) hereby enter into the Standard Contractual Clauses in respect of any Restricted Transfer from Company to Supplier.